- Date: Saturday November 7, 2015

 Emirates Stakes Results

-Many great horses have won the Emirates Stakes during its history.
-Below you will find a list of results for the race since the year 2000.
+Many great horses have appeared in the Emirates Stakes results during its history.
+Below you will find a list of Emirates Stakes results since 2000.

 |2011||1 Albert The Fat||2 King’s Rose||3 Secret Admirer||1:36.05|